Whitman massacre: Early contact

 Whitman returned the following year with his wife, Narcissa, mechanic William H. Gray, and the missionary couple Rev. Henry Spalding and Eliza Hart Spalding.
-The wives were the first known white American women to enter the Pacific Northwest overland.
+The wives were the first known White American women to enter the Pacific Northwest overland.
 HBC Chief Factor Dr. John McLoughlin advised against the missionaries residing on the Columbia Plateau, but offered material support for their venture regardless.
 In particular, he allowed the women to reside at Fort Vancouver that winter as the men went to begin work on constructing the Waiilatpu Mission.

 Because the beaver population of the Columbian Plateau had declined, British fur trading activities were being curtailed.
 Despite this, the HBC practices during previous decades shaped the perceptions and expectations of the Cayuse in relation to the missionaries.
 Whitman was frustrated because the Cayuse always emphasized commercial exchanges.
 In particular, they requested that he purchase their stockpiles of beaver skins, at rates comparable to those at Fort Nez Percés.
 The Mission supplies were, in general, not appealing enough to the Sahaptin to serve as compensation for their labor.
-Whitman lacked sizable stockpiles of gunpowder, tobacco, or clothing, so he had to assign most labor to Hawaiian Kanakas (who had settled after working as sailors) or whites.
+Whitman lacked sizable stockpiles of gunpowder, tobacco, or clothing, so he had to assign most labor to Hawaiian Kanakas (who had settled after working as sailors) or Whites.
 To bolster food supplies for the first winter, Whitman purchased several horses from the Cayuse.
 Additionally, the initial plowing of the Waiilatpu farm was done primarily with draft animals loaned by a Cayuse noble and Fort Nez Percés.

 The missionary family suffered from a lack of privacy, as the Cayuse thought nothing of entering their quarters.
-Narcissa complained that the kitchen was "always filled with four or five or more Indians-men-especially at meal time ... " and said that once a room was established specifically for Indigenous that the missionaries would "not permit them to go into the other part of the house at all ... ".
+Narcissa complained that the kitchen was "always filled with four or five or more Indians--men especially--at meal time ... " and said that once a room was established specifically for Indigenous that the missionaries would "not permit them to go into the other part of the house at all ... ".
 According to Narcissa, the Natives were "so filthy they make a great deal of cleaning wherever they go ... " She wrote that "we have come to elevate them and not to suffer ourselves to sink down to their standard."

 In the beginning of 1842, when the Cayuse returned to the vicinity of Waiilatpu after winter, the Whitmans told the tribesmen to establish a house of worship for their use.
 The Cayuse noblemen disagreed, stating that the existing mission buildings were sufficient.
 The Whitmans tried to explain that "we could not have them worship there for they would make it so dirty and fill it so full of fleas that we could not live in it."
-The Cayuse who visited the Whitman's found Narcissa's haughtiness and Marcus' refusal to hold sermons in the mission household to be rude.
+The Cayuse who visited the Whitmans found Narcissa's haughtiness and Marcus' refusal to hold sermons in the mission household to be rude.